18F/handbook/_pages/how-we-work/sensitive-information.md

 - Controlled Unclassified Information (CUI)
 - FTI
 - ePHI/PHI
+- some kinds of acquisition information
+- emergency procedures, such as evacuation plans

 Not all sensitive information is treated the same.
 TTS categorizes sensitive information as **secrets**, **privacy**, and **other** sensitive information in